No B.S. Time Management for Entrepreneurs

 Strategies to overcome alibis:

 Identify and write down the three most important and valuable things you can do to foster success in your business.
-Put them in practice every single day.
+Then, put them in practice every single day.

-This chapter explains how social media and technologies in general was designed to be addictive to us.
-Scientists, behavioral scientists, neurologists, psychologists, computer scientists, and others have invested they knowledge to create elements in technologies to catch our attention and time.
-Then we become less productive, we cannot keep focus and attention on a single task for much time.
+This chapter explains how social media and technologies, in general, were designed to be addictive to us.
+Scientists, behavioral scientists, neurologists, psychologists, computer scientists, and others have invested their knowledge to create elements in technologies to catch our attention and time.
+Then we become less productive, and we cannot keep focus and attention on a single task for much time.

-The more you use social medias, less time we have to pay attention in your life.
-Once this happens, you become more susceptible to others taking decisions in your life for you.
-If you try to reduce your time losses to social media, the society will pressure and intimidate you.
+The more you use social media, the less time you have to pay attention in your life.
+Once this happens, you become more susceptible to others making decisions in your life for you.
+If you try to reduce your time losses to social media, society will pressure and intimidate you.

-Rescue yourself of this world in which technologies and social media are normal.
+Rescue yourself from this world in which technologies and social media are normal.
 Reverse your loss of capabilities, like focus, attention, and good decision making.
-Take back the control of your time and life.
+Take back control of your time and life.